-Crypto art is born-digital art tokenized and exchanged on blockchains, typically Ethereum.
-Crypto art is currently growing very rapidly, and is at the forefront of experimentation on many art-related questions.
+Non-Fungible Tokens are digital collectibles tokenized and exchanged on blockchains, typically Ethereum.
+Crypto art is a specific category of NFTs, dedicated to art.
+The crypto art scene is currently growing very rapidly, and is at the forefront of experimentation on many art-related questions.
 Many project ideas can focus on crypto art, from stuyding the background of artists and their artistic production to an ethnographic study of this community.

-To know more: Franceschet et al., Crypto art: A decentralized view, 2019.
+To know more: Franceschet et al., Crypto art: A decentralized view, Leonardo 2021.

 Pricing fine art

 The pricing of fine art on the primary market (first sale) is complex and difficult to study.
 Galleries are rarely keen to share their data, and other venues such as art fairs are increasingly important in this respect.
 Work can focus on assessing the way galleries in Amsterdam (or elsewhere) are pricing art, their use of online sales and art fairs.

 To know more: Velthuis, Talking Prices: Symbolic Meanings of Prices on the Market for Contemporary Art, 2007.